Garage Floor Epoxy Installers in Vancouver, BC

 - Clean cut lines and controlled edges.

-05 — Scrape, vacuum, and seal with a premium clear coat
+05 — Scrape, vacuum, and seal

 After broadcast, we scrape to remove vertical edges and create a comfortable, consistent texture.
 Then we vacuum thoroughly and apply a protective clear coat to improve cleanability and chemical resistance.